 You’ve likely checked your personal FICO® credit score recently, but has your business checked its FISASCORE?
 Don’t know your FISASCORE – or never heard of it?
 You should read on, we’ve got 10 reasons why you should.

 Standards like FICO® Scores allow lenders to assess risk before issuing credit.
 FISASCORES are similar to credit scores but instead focus on the complex task of evaluating a company’s overall cyber security and measure its risk of an information security incident.
 A FISASCORE rates a company’s information security program on a scale from 300 (not secure) to 850 (excellent) and identifies your company’s level of vulnerabilities, gaps and deficiencies in your security program.
+Get a FISASCORE assessment now.

 1) FISASCORE is easy to understand.